EnhancedNetwork/TOHE-Docs/Resources.md

 <details>
 <summary><b><font color=gray>Chat Commands</font></b></summary>

 Below is a list of commands that you can use to make your experience better while playing Town of Host: Enhanced.
-You can use these commands in the chat box to perform certain actions.<br><br>
+You can use these commands in the chat box to perform certain actions.<br>

+Note: Commands may be locked behind specific settings, such as /rename for Everyone (Which Hosts <i>usually</i> have disabled).<br><br>

-Note: Commands that are italicized are considered "essential" and are recommended for all players.<br>
+Commands that are italicized are considered "essential" and are recommended for all players.<br>
 <details>
 <summary><b><font color=#996d6d>Everyone</font></b></summary>
 <details>